gioele/git-collab-guide/guide.en.md

 A separate branch for our changes
 ---------------------------------

-Before we start making changes, we need to make sure we do not collide with or pollute other people's work while we work on our modifications.
+Before we start making changes, we need to make sure that our modifications will not collide or pollute other people's work.
 In git this is done using separate branches.

 A git branch is a copy of the working directory.
 You can think of